oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-Operations/helidon-operations.md

 Docker images are tagged to help identify specific versions of an image.
 This let's us know which version we are dealing with.
 If you don't specify a version then the latest image is used.

 There are many reasons why you may want to specify a version number, for example you may want to know that the image will not change on you and exhibit unexpected behavior.
 In the case of this lab we don't want the UI images you see to change without us knowing it and suddenly be different from those in the instructions.
-Of course that could also apply to other changes, an API may have changed in a different version and literally your code can't talk to it !
+Of course that could also apply to other changes, an API may have changed in a different version and literally your code can't talk to it!

 Other reasons may be that you are in an industry like the aerospace sector or finance industry where you have to maintain rigid version controls for regulatory reasons.